smit-arora/astro/README.md

 ## Import Database-
-This branch is for working on the project using RawSQL.
+This branch is for working on the project using SqlAlchemy ORM.

-To initialize the project, you have to first import the database-
+To initialize the project, you have to first create the database, this file will simply create the database flow_shipping_orm

 ```mysql < initialize/flow_shipping.sql```